-1. Why Is Fundraising So Difficult?
+1. Why Is Fundraising So Hard? 😥

-2. Stand Out Through Simplicity and Clarity
+2. Stand Out Through Clarity and Simplicity ✨

 - What do you do?